camjohnson-code/workout-metrics/README.md

 ## Installation

-Running this repo locally will require some environment variables.
-If you'd like to run this locally, reach out to me and we can find a solution.

-Clone the repository:

-`git clone git@github.com:camjohnson-code/workout-metrics.git`

-### Navigate to the project directory:

-`cd workout-metrics`

-### Checkout to the local branch:

-`git checkout run-local`

-### Install dependencies:

-`npm install`

-### Usage

-Start the development server:

-`npm start`

-Open your web browser and visit http://localhost:3000 to access the application.
+Unfortunately, Strava only allows for one callback domain.
+They also limit the number of apps I can make to one.
+Because of that, I'm unable to make a second app for development.
+I also cannot change the callback uri to run locally.
+Due to these factors, I can't make a branch that allows you to run this app locally.
+If you'd like a demo from a user perspective, you can watch the demo video above.
+For a further look into it, feel free to reach out to me and we can do a deep dive together.

 ## Future Improvements